CSStarfish/Class-Responses/July29Response.md

   **1. Use the generate_text() command at the end of the exercise to produce synthetic output from your RNN model.
 Run it a second time and review the output.
 How has your RNN model been able to “learn” and “remember” the shakespeare text in order to reproduce a similar output?**

 *  Aside from using "Romeo: " as the output starter in the TensorFlow link exercise, I also used "Juliet: " and "Benvolio: " to continue with the Romeo & Juliet theme.
-(I will be adding more detail shortly).
+The RNN appeared to learn and remember the type of vocabulary that appears in Shakespeare's writings quite well, but the sentences didn't really make sense.
+Although a few words appeared to be nonsensical, I wouldn't discredit the model for this reason because Shakespeare often used self-invented words within his plays.
 I have attached the corresponding generated scripts below.
+An RNN is able to do this by "remembering" the characters it has previously seen in the input text and then predicting what it expects to see next.
+First, the input text is divided into sequences, and the target includes a sequence of this same size, but shifted one character over from the respective input sequence.
+The first layer in the RNN is an embedding input layer, which will match the words up to dense embedding vectors.
+The next layer is called a "GRU", which is a type of RNN.
+In this particular model, there were 1,024 units in the RNN GRU layer.
+The final layer is a Dense layer, which provides the prediction output.

 * Juliet: